0xAlec/succinct/README.md

 Error handling is not implemented for requests/database connection here but we would do so in production code.
 (I am familiar with Go-style error handling but not Python)

 There's also code commented out which can be used to test the behavior of the sync function.

+**I did not write any unit tests since most functionality that I want to test interacts with the database (not trivial to mock calls).
+In production we can write integration tests for specific behavior.**